 This year, the UK Treasury will regulate cryptocurrencies due to anti-money laundering and counter-terrorism rules.
 Online cryptocurrency platforms are also obliged to take legal steps on customers and to report suspicious transactions.

 Regulating cryptocurrency may lead to a fall in prices and trading volumes, but for only a short period of time.
 In the long run, this may help legitimize cryptocurrency.

 5. New platforms and approaches will arise.

-Concerns regarding performance and scalability will open doors for new crypto platforms and approaches.
+One of the cryptocurrency predictions for 2018 is that the concerns regarding performance and scalability will open doors for new crypto platforms and approaches.
 One of these concerns is that Bitcoin mining hardware is said to consume almost the same energy as the country of Denmark and by 2020 will use more power than how much power the world uses today.
 As more people join the platform, Bitcoin’s transaction times slow down taking up to several days, and transaction fees rise to over $4.75 per transaction.

 These shortcomings make investors and crypto-enthusiasts seek out other cryptocurrency platforms such as Litecoin, ZCash, and Ripple, among many others.
 2018 will see new and “better” platforms such as BitTorrent’s Chia.
 It claims to be a “better Bitcoin” because it will provide “reliable, eco-friendly mining and security measures.”